mattjalexander/mattjalexander.github.io/source/_posts/2013-09-18-yak-shaving-in-windows.markdown

 got Vagrant.
 But hey, good luck running any useful vagrant commands with `cmd.exe`, a shell with all of the latest technologies from 1803.
-Add in janky graphics cards support from debian, opscode only providing chef servers for ubuntu(!) and RHEL, and I'm back staring at a series of �s because I've lost whatever juju was between Windows, puTTY, and bash.
+Add in janky graphics cards support from debian, opscode only providing chef servers for Ubuntu(!) and RHEL, and I'm back staring at a series of �s because I've lost whatever juju was between Windows, puTTY, and bash.

 And let's not even get into bouncing from Apple's shortcuts, windows', and